tenzir/tenzir/web/blog/contextualization-made-simple/index.md

 1. **Dynamic context state updates**.
 In security, we're especially interested in use cases where the enrichment context is dynamic and changes over time.
-   For example, the threat landscape is often represented in the form of observables, IoCs, or TTPs.
+   For example, the threat landscape is often represented in the form of observables, IOCs, or TTPs.
 Their utility quickly decays over time.
 Many indicators are only useful for a couple of days, as attacker infrastructure can be ephemeral and change rapidly.
 As a result, we need the ability to change our context state to keep a useful representation.